 The natural ventilation system repairs began in October 2011.
-The initial phase included minor repairs, cleaning, adding access doors, and sealing dampers that were stuck in the open position.
+The initial phase included minor repairs, cleaning, adding access doors, and repairing dampers that were stuck in the open position.
 In order to have a fully functioning system and reap the maximum energy savings, a second phase of more robust repairs was completed in 2012.
-This project is expected to save approximately \$65,000 per year in energy costs.
+This project is expected to save approximately \$65,000 per year in energy costs3.
+The project was not eligible for an Act 129 rebate.